108charlotte/StudyBuddy-FocusLogger-2/README.md

 The tasks application is from harvard's CS50W lecture 3 on django

 In order to create a user authentication system I used a Tech With Tim tutorial titled "Django Tutorial - Login, Logout and User Authentication"

+In order to create the registration for that system I used the django-registration 5.1.0 documentation (linked here: https://django-registration.readthedocs.io/en/stable/)